edgedb/rfcs/text/0002-edgedb-release-process.rst

 supported bindings.

-1. Using an old version (stable release) of CLI and server, either initialize a new project or restore and existing one.
+1. Using an old version (stable release) of CLI and server, either initialize a new project or restore an existing one.

 2. Update the bindings to the nightly version.